Decorating my first apartment was both challenging and fun!

 My son is on Easter Break this week and we’ve been working on registration for his post-secondary classes next year.
-It seems like not that long ago we were buying kindergarten school supplies, but that’s the way it goes.
+It seems like not that long ago we were buying kindergarten school supplies and now we’re here!
+That’s the way it goes, I guess.
 When I think back to my first year of college, I remember it being an exciting time.
-I shared a two bedroom apartment with a friend, and I was thrilled to “set up house” for the first time.
-It’s a memory that’s still so clear to me.
+I shared a two bedroom apartment with a friend, and was thrilled to “set up house” for the first time.
+It’s a memory that’s still very clear to me.

-Back then finances were tight, and my decorating budget was basically nothing.
-If it wasn’t for garage sale fix-ups and a few items purchased by my parents, our living room would’ve been empty.
-My grandparents even helped out by going through their cupboards and closets, and giving me the stuff they never used (at least that’s what they said).
+Back then finances were tight, and my decorating budget was basically nonexistent.
+If it wasn’t for garage sale fix-ups, thrift store finds and a few items purchased by my parents, our living room would’ve been empty.
+My grandparents even helped out by going through their cupboards and closets, giving me the stuff they never used (at least that’s what they said).
 I still have a set of sheets from back then and the odd pot and pan kicking around (some things just aren’t made the way they used to be).

-The following years at university continued to test my skills as a decorator, as frugal living became the norm.
-I bought sheets on a major discount and sewed them into curtains, I painted my own watercolor art, and recovered a chair or two.
+The following years at university continued to test my skills as a decorator.
+Frugal living became the norm.
+I bought sheets on a major discount and sewed them into curtains.
+I also painted my own watercolour art and recovered a chair or two.

 I also began to “rescue” furniture from the side of the road and the odd dumpster.
 I guess I was doing repurposing and upcycling projects before that became a trendy thing to do.